google/glazier/docs/setup/README.md

 ## Distribution Point

 Glazier requires a web-based repository of binary and image files to be available over HTTP(S).
+Configuration files can be served over this same web-based repository, or a local directory.
 You can use any web server or platform that suits your needs.

-Inside the root of your web host, create two directories: the config root and the binary root.
+Inside the root of your web host/local filesystem, create two directories: the config root and the binary root.

 ### Config Root